English (UK)

 1. Go reverse-chronological.
 List your most recent jobs first, going back through past work from there.
 This is the right format whether you’re a first-time airline attendant or a veteran of the skies.

 2. Order CV sections effectively.
-Always start at the top with a great flight attendant CV summary or objective.
+Always start at the top with a great cabin crew CV summary or objective.
 If you have relevant work experience, make that section come next.
 Otherwise, give your education area a boost by moving it up the page.

 3. Button it up.
 Use the best CV fonts to ensure it's legible enough to read.